 In 1993, the University opened a campus in Vail, Colo., which offered an accelerated associate degree program in Culinary Arts to college graduates.
 That year also marked the beginning of a four-year bachelor's degree offering in Culinary Arts.

 In 1995, Johnson & Wales created an International Hotel & Tourism Management program which offers unprecedented opportunities in international hotel management education.
 Students from around the world may choose from a variety of options both at J&W and abroad.

 September 2000 marked the opening of the Denver, Colo. campus, which offers two- and four-year degrees in baking & pastry arts, culinary arts, hospitality, business, criminal justice and teacher education programs, as well as the "Garnish Your Degree" accelerated associate degree program originally offered in Vail.
+In 2000, the Vail Campus was merged with the Denver Campus.

-A new campus in downtown Charlotte, N.C. opened in fall 2004.
-The Johnson & Wales Charlotte Campus offers associate and bachelor's degree programs in business, culinary arts and hospitality.
+In 2002, the University made a strategic decision to consolidate its smaller Charleston and Norfolk campuses to build a campus in Charlotte, N.C.
+The Johnson & Wales Charlotte Campus opened in fall 2004 and offers associate and bachelor's degree programs in business, culinary arts and hospitality.
+The Charleston and Norfolk campuses officially closed in May 2006.

-Each year finds the University growing in program offerings, physical facilities and student enrollment.
+Each year the University grows in program offerings and physical facilities.
 At the same time, the University also grows in recognition and prestige, making contributions to the community, government and industry.